mrmatho/7dt-slides/pages/microbit-networking.md

 A network is a group of devices that are connected together to share information and resources.

-In the case of micro:bits, we can connect multiple devices to communicate with each other using radio signals.
+In the case of micro:bits, we can send messages between micro:bits using radio communication.

+This allows us to create projects where multiple micro:bits can work together, share data, and respond to each other.

 ---
 layout: center
+zoom: 1.2
 ---

 # Messaging